Hedrauta/Wreckfest-eventloop-randomizer/README.md

 # Wreckfest-eventloop-randomizer

-The "Playground will be for upcoming features or bugfixes...
+The "Playground" will be for upcoming features or bugfixes...

 Keep in Mind, that this one may not work.!!